-Welcome to Teaching tips for the computer-based Cambridge English Qualifications.
+Welcome to Teaching tips for Cambridge English Qualifications Digital.

-These teaching tips will help you prepare your students who are taking a computer-based Cambridge English examination.
+These teaching tips will help you prepare your students who are taking a Cambridge English Digital examination.
 Some exercises will show you and your students how the digital platform works, while others give your students practice of reading, writing and listening skills on screen and with headphones.
 Students can do the activities in a range of situations and each worksheet gives you a suggested way to carry out the activities: